 Take a look at this list of seven awesome Seoul day trips so that you can easily explore even more of beautiful Korea while you’re in Seoul.

-Nami Island is a serene and tranquil crescent moon of an island; a pristine slice of nature covered in gingko trees and surrounded by dense forest and flowing river waters.
-It’s a little paradise just to the east of Seoul, and one of the best day drips from Seoul.
+Nami Island is a serene and tranquil crescent moon of an island; a pristine slice of nature covered in ginkgo trees and surrounded by dense forest and flowing river waters.
+It’s a little paradise just to the east of Seoul, and one of the best day trips from Seoul.